 \section{Relaxed non-minimal coupling between curvature and matter}

 We now consider a model with a generalised non-minimal coupling (NMC) between curvature and matter \cite{NMC}, of the form

-where $\kappa=c^4/(16\pi G)$.
+where $\kappa=c^4/(16\pi G)$, $f_1(R)$ and $f_2(R)$ are generic functions of the scalar curvature, $\chi$ denotes matter fields and $\cal{L}$ their Lagrangian density.
 This encompasses so-called $f(R)$ theories, one of the outstanding proposals of the so-called `dark gravity' type \cite{fR}; the additional NMC leads to further phenomenological implications such as the mimicking of cluster and galactic dark matter \cite{NMCdm}, dark energy \cite{NMCcosmo1} and the CC \cite{NMCCC} (see Ref. \cite{reviewNMC} for a thorough review).
 It should be noted that by enhancing the gravitational field created by matter, this model can account for the Tully-Fisher law \cite{NMC,NMCdm}.

 Variation with respect to the metric leads to the field equations:

 With the contracted Bianchi identities one can show that the energy-momentum tensor of matter is no longer covariantly conserved:

 a central feature of the model \cite{NMC,noncons,noncons2}.